Nothing from a Vacuum: Weapon Mounted Lights

 If you’re on social media, you may have seen the image below.
 It reappears occasionally and makes the rounds.

-This is a Rarissima pistola a pietra focaia per la caccia notturna, which at least per Google translator means “Rare flintlock pistol for night hunting”.
-For a time it was on auction at Czernys.
+This is a Rarissima pistola a pietra focaia per la caccia notturna, which, at least per Google translator, means “Rare flintlock pistol for night hunting”.
+For a time, it was on auction at Czernys.

-The pistol is estimated to be from around 1800 – that’s the same year as Beethoven’s Symphony No. 1.
+The pistol is estimated to be from around 1800 — the same year as Beethoven’s Symphony No. 1.
 It’s worth noting that there’s a rudimentary lens to focus the candlelight and that the entire shebang is integral to the flintlock.
 It’s fun to imagine the Mark Warrens and Will Pettys of the day arguing to only use candle wax derived from Sperm whales rather than beeswax because of its brighter light.

 While it was probably okay for that special purpose (lonely night hunters), it didn’t catch on.
 For one, it’s rather heavy and ungainly.
 No doubt it got hot very quickly, couldn’t be easily concealed, and when you took the time to light it, it probably stayed on for a long time.
 I bet reloading could get exciting too.
 Having one man with a lantern and another with a weapon was simply more efficient.
 This was developed for a special purpose.
 Thus, we look at this with curiosity.